 The Vedas are not mere religious books and do not propose any articles of faith.
 They direct us to discover the Divine within ourselves, for which they provide the guidance and the practices for each one of us to apply as per our temperament and our karma.
 Vedas teach that your own inner being is the supreme reality.

-The Vedas inspire us first of all to awaken a Rishi vision within ourselves.
+The Vedas inspire us to awaken a Rishi vision within ourselves.
 The Rishis were seers of the highest order, cultural creators and world-makers, working with the powers of cosmic intelligence.
 Their concern was both with the individual and the society, creating a Dharmic culture and Yogic way of life for all.
 Such new visionaries are needed again today, who have a vision of the future rooted in eternal wisdom and a respect for the sacred nature of all life.

 India as a culture and civilization of knowledge, both scientific and spiritual, inner and outer, culminated in the supreme science of consciousness, which is spiritually speaking the most important science for the entire world.
 Such a Vedic knowledge-based civilization is more than information technology, though it can work with it and possibly transform it.
 Vedic knowledge is post-industrial and post-modern, one could say, though it comes to us from the dawn of history, its vision is beyond time and space.